 Beijing • China

-Beijing history dates back three millennia.
-The city is renowned for its opulent palaces, temples, parks and gardens, tombs, walls and gates, and its art treasures and universities have made it a center of culture and art in China.
-Beijing has seven UNESCO World Heritage Sites – the Forbidden City, Temple of Heaven, Summer Palace, Ming Tombs, Zhoukoudian, Great Wall, and the Grand Canal.
+Beijing history dates back to three millennia.
+The city is renowned for its opulent palaces, temples, parks and gardens, tombs, walls and gates, and its art treasures and universities have made it a centre of culture and art in China.
+Beijing has seven UNESCO World Heritage – the Forbidden City, Temple of Heaven, Summer Palace, Ming Tombs, Zhoukoudian, Great Wall, and the Grand Canal.

 Beijing is the capital of the most populous country in the world, the People’s Republic of China.
 With a population of 21.5 million people, it is the nation’s second-largest city after Shanghai.
 It was also the seat of the Ming and Qing dynasty emperors until the formation of a republic in 1911.
 Beijing is the political, educational and cultural centre of the country and as such it is rich in historical sites and important government and cultural institutions.

 The city’s history dates back three millennia.
-As the last of the Four Great Ancient Capitals of China, Beijing has been the political center of the country for much of the past eight centuries.
+As the last of the Four Great Ancient Capitals of China, has been the political centre of the country for much of the past eight centuries.

 Over the past 3,000 years, the city of Beijing has had numerous other names.
 The name Beijing, which means “Northern Capital”, was applied to the city in 1403 during the Ming Dynasty to distinguish the city from Nanjing (the “Southern Capital”).
 The single Chinese character abbreviation for Beijing is 京, which appears on automobile license plates in the city.